kao-michelle/survey_planner/README.md

 ## Survey Planning and Scheduling Tool for Space Telescope Missions
 This python package is under active development.

-This python software tool is built for the preparation of the CASTOR mission as it enters Phase A.
+This planning and scheduling tool is built for the preparation of the CASTOR mission as it enters Phase A.
 The tool evaluates the feasibility of a space telescope's survey requirements and provides recommendations for alternative observation strategies.
 Given the satellite's orbital parameters and survey specifications, the tool simulates the entire observation process for a single survey visit.
 It schedules exposure (open-shutter) times while accounting for target visibility, and schedules operational tasks including spacecraft slewing and settling,